-Child safeguarding records will be kept on CPOMs and only accessible by the DSLs and APSO who have direct child safeguarding responsibility for children.
-Other members of the Leadership Team know the arrangements for access to records in the absence of the DSLs.
+Child safeguarding records should be stored in a locked cabinet preferably within the DSL's office with access only to those with direct child safeguarding responsibility for children.
+It is essential to ensure that the school/settings Leadership Team know the arrangements for access to records in the absence of the DSLs.